sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_modeling.rst

 Prophet
 =======

-Below is the sample workflow which uses Prophet processor in Fire Insights.
+Below is the sample workflow which uses Prophet processor in Sparkflows.

 The workflow reads the AirPassengers dataset & uses Prophet processor for forecasting of univariate time series data and finally prints the result.